-The university expects the student to accept his or her obligation to act as a responsible member of the university's academic community.
-The student is also expected to take ultimate responsibility for his or her research programme and to develop an appropriate working relationship with his or her supervisor(s).
+The University expects students to accept their obligation to act as responsible members of the University's academic community.
+Students are also expected to take ultimate responsibility for their research programme and to develop an appropriate working relationship with their supervisor(s).
 (This is taken from the university's "Policy on Research Degrees" the full text of which can be found here: https://academic.admin.ox.ac.uk/research-degrees).